“Canada has one of the most amazing backyards in the entire world and I think we need to get out there and enjoy that backyard a little more.”

 There are people who do the bare minimum asked of them.
 Colin Harris isn’t one of those people.

-The idea to run across Canada first took root in Colin’s mind when he was 13 years old and living in Winnipeg, Manitoba.
+The idea to run across Canada first took root in his mind when he was 13 years old and living in Winnipeg, Manitoba.
 He was born in Drumheller, Alberta, but moved around the country whenever his pastor parents were reassigned.
 So it was that Colin found himself on Portage Avenue when the torch procession for the 1988 Calgary Olympics passed through Winnipeg.

 Ness Junior High School let its students out at noon on that cold winter day to watch the ceremony and light their mini torches by the official Olympic flame.
-Like many of the students, Colin wasn’t satisfied with returning to school after lighting his mini torch and started running with the group carrying the real torch.
+Like many of the students, he wasn’t satisfied with returning to school after lighting his mini torch and started running with the group carrying the real torch.
 But when the last of his classmates had turned to walk back to school, Colin kept running.
 He ran all the way to the city limits, until the runner carrying the torch hopped into a truck and drove away.

 Running down a dream